korreman/sway-overfocus/notes.md

 Then I'd consider doing up/down/left/right.
 But I think that might be impossible without making things too unpredictable or leaving containers unreachable.

+# Sway defaults

+Moving between floating containers will order containers on center axis, only on the relevant axis.

+Spilling into the next output will select the closest container rather than the inactive focus.

+Adjacent outputs are selected by the closest distance from center of current output to closest point within other outputs.

+At least that's what I think it's supposed to do.
+The `wlroots` code seems to be doing something kind of different.
+Honestly looks like a bug.